cerebral/cerebral/docs/advanced/reactions.md

 # Reactions

-Sometimes you need to react to changes of the state outside the normal render flow.
-Reactions allow you to define logic that runs in response to specific state changes.
+Reactions allow you to respond to state changes outside the normal rendering flow.
+This guide covers common usage patterns for reactions in different scenarios.

 ## When to Use Reactions